 To be eligible to participate in the trial, hospitals must:

-• have a TAVI clinical program (or equivalent) performing equal to or greater than 50 TAVI procedures per year
+• have a TAVI clinical program (or equivalent) that is anticipated to perform = 50 TAVI procedures per year

 • be currently collecting routine patient data for the Australasian Cardiac Outcomes Registry (ACOR) - TAVI Registry.